shanmengqi2/IntelliJ_Java/md/problems.md

 5

-58. Write a Java program to capitalize the first letter of each word in a sentence.
-    Sample Output:

-Input a Sentence: the quick brown fox jumps over the lazy dog.

-The Quick Brown Fox Jumps Over The Lazy Dog.

 62. Write a Java program that accepts three integer values and returns true if one is 20 or more less than the others' subtractions.
     Sample Output: